Toshbrown/tosh-databox/README.md

 - ~~ UI proxy is missing (added but working but the path needs fixing) ~~
 - Some API endpoints are missing
 - Some hard coded vars registries etc
-- CM auth needs porting over
+- CM auth needs porting over (Almost working)

 - Odd design choice to have the CM configure then restart its self (the config would be better done outside then CM)